Batman & Robin (film): Legacy

 Retrospectively, George Clooney has spoken critically of and apologized for his involvement in the film, saying in 2005, "I think we might have killed the franchise", and calling it "a waste of money".
-In 2015, while promoting Disney's Tomorrowland at New York Comic-Con, Clooney said that he had met former Batman actor Adam West and apologized to him for the film.
+In 2015, while promoting Disney's Tomorrowland at New York Comic Con, Clooney said that he had met former Batman actor Adam West and apologized to him for the film.
 Furthermore, when asked during a 2015 interview on The Graham Norton Show about whether he had ever had to apologize for Batman & Robin, Clooney responded, "I always apologize for Batman & Robin".
+In late 2020, he told Howard Stern that it was "physically" painful to watch his work in the role: "The truth of the matter is, I was bad in it.
+Akiva Goldsman — who's won the Oscar for writing since then — he wrote the screenplay.
+And it's a terrible screenplay, he'll tell you.
+I'm terrible in it, I'll tell you.
+Joel Schumacher, who just passed away, directed it, and he'd say, 'Yeah, it didn't work.'
+We all whiffed on that one."
+In 2021, Clooney said he refuses to let his wife watch the film.
+In April 2023, Clooney was asked about what his biggest regret, he responded "I regret doing fucking Batman".
 Conversely, in an interview with Empire in 2012, Arnold Schwarzenegger stated that, despite its poor reception, he did not regret making the film, commenting about his role as Mr. Freeze and his involvement with the studio, "I felt that the character was interesting and two movies before that one Joel Schumacher was at his height.
 So the decision-making process was not off.
 At the same time I was doing Eraser over there and Warner Bros. begged me to do the movie."
 Similarly, 25 years after its theatrical release, Uma Thurman described her work on the film as a "fantastic experience".